Body

 Overview

-Contactless cards are smart cards that utilize a technology called DESFire for easy door access without having to worry about wear and tear.
+Contactless cards are smart cards that utilize DESFire technology for increased convenience and security for accessing campus buildings while reducing wear and tear compared to previous cards.
 Additionally, they feature a magnetic stripe to ensure backwards compatibility with existing infrastructure.
-This type of technology is similar to other technologies known as 'Tap' or 'Proximety', which wirelessly connect to the device and provide creidental information to identify the user.
+This type of technology is similar to other technologies known as 'Tap' or 'Proximity', which wirelessly connect to the device and provide credential information to identify the user.

 Contactless cards feature an updated VandalCard design which is distinctive from older designs.
-To help reduce replacement costs of these cards, affiliation information is not printed directly on the card.
+To help reduce replacement costs of these cards, affiliation information and expiration dates are not printed directly on the card.
 They do not need to be replaced if your title or other affiliation changes.

 The magnetic stripe works the same as existing cards using a three track magnetic stripe.
-However, as they are a type of smart card, they can be used with compatible card readers by tapping them against the reader.
-Note that those readers are currently in the process of being rolled out and are not present on the majority of buildings.
+However, as they are a type of contactless card, they can be used with compatible card readers by tapping them against the reader.
+Note that those readers are currently in the process of being rolled out and are not present on all buildings.